Who We Are

 With the help of friends, supporters and businesses from Vanuatu, New Zealand and Australia the team purchased and renovated a building in Luganville on the island of Espiritu Santo and turned it into a Medical Clinic.
 A dedication service run by the Vanuatu Conference of Churches of Christ was held at the clinic on the 8th May 2013 and was attended by CEO Dean Phelan and Senior Executive Gerry Weatherall representing Churches of Christ in Qld., members of the Vanuatu Government and Community Leaders.
 The clinic officially opened for business on the 23rd May 2013.

-2020 was a real challenge for so many around the world.
-The quick response from the Vanuatu Government to close the border protected the country from any outbreak of COVID 19 which has been a great blessing.
+2021 was a real challenge for so many around the world.
+The quick response from the Vanuatu Government to close the border protected the country from any outbreak of COVID 19 which was a great blessing.
+During the first part of 2022 we saw significant cases of the Omicron variant of COVID throughout Vanuatu which created a big challenge for the clinic.
+Fortunately, through God’s grace there were not a lot of people who were severely affected.

 With these steps going forward, we require the ongoing support of volunteers, organisations and individuals more than ever.
 We invite you to be a part of this service to the Vanuatu people.